sjsarsa/edm_eeg_confusion_detection/README.md

 ## Data

-The data is from kaggle competition https://www.kaggle.com/wanghaohan/confused-eeg/home
+The data is from kaggle https://www.kaggle.com/wanghaohan/confused-eeg/home